Episode 5: A Closer Look at BhutanVIEW EVENT DETAILS

 How is Bhutan dealing with change that comes along with modernity?
 Who is driving these changes?
 What sort of generational issues, lifestyle trends and new occupation opportunities are present?
 And what’s the role of media in this process of development?

-For this episode, we take on the perspective of Bhutan’s multimedia journalist Namgay Zam and freelance journalist and musician Supe ‘Kunga Tenzin Dorji’.
-After a brief introductory presentation of the country, the two speakers will share their view on the country's potential, where they see the biggest challenges, and discuss modernization and the role of media in Bhutan, followed by a Q&A session.
+For this episode, we'll take on the perspective of Bhutan’s journalist and musician Supe ‘Kunga Tenzin Dorji’.
+After a brief introductory presentation of the country, Supe will share his view on the country's potential, where he sees the biggest challenges, and discuss modernization and the role of media in Bhutan, followed by a Q&A session.
 This episode will be moderated by Simona Grano, Senior Lecturer at the University of Zurich and Director of the Taiwan Studies Project at UZH.

 “A Closer Look” is a 5-part series by the Asia Society Switzerland, the Institute of Asian and Oriental Studies of the University of Zurich, and the Schweizerische Asiengesellschaft, shedding light on different Asian countries through the eyes of leading local voices.
 Season 1 covers Sri Lanka, Uzbekistan, Brunei, Bangladesh and Bhutan.
 See all episodes here.

 Kunga Tenzin Dorji (Supe), a self-confessed jack-of-all-trades, is a freelance journalist who received the Jigme Singye Wangchuck Prestigious Journalism Award (2016).
 He contributes to various publications, writes scripts, narrates documentary films and hosts a talk show on Radio Valley 99.9 FM.
 He is also one of Bhutan’s best-known rock musicians and has acted in several films.